-Funding Post Award Opportunity Funding Limit Funding Term Eligibility Expectations Additional Information Friends \$50,000 12-18 months Children's professional staff Must be for clinical research taking place in Children's facilities Must provide annual and final reports Must be willing to present findings to Friends groups, Children's leadership, etc Fund was originally created for non- Faculty who were not eligible for EECRC funding Fund does not provide for investigator salary support EECRC (Emory- Egleston Children's Research Center, Inc.) \$50,000 12 months Regular faculty in clinical departments at Emory.
+Funding Post Award Opportunity Funding Limit - Eligibility Expectations Additional Information Friends \$50,000 12-18 months Children's professional staff Must be for clinical research taking place in Children's facilities Must provide annual and final reports Must be willing to present findings to Friends groups, Children's leadership, etc Fund was originally created for non- Faculty who were not eligible for EECRC funding Fund does not provide for investigator salary support EECRC (Emory- Egleston Children's Research Center, Inc.) \$50,000 12 months Regular faculty in clinical departments at Emory.
 Applicants outside of DoP must have clinical privileges at Children's.
 Must not have an active R01 or P01.
-Must provide agency and proposed date they will submit for extramural funding \$25,000 of total award may be directed to investigator salary Center Pilot Grants Varies by Center 1 year Varies by Center Annual report Dudley Moore Nursing and Allied Health Research Fund \$15,000 6-18 months All Children's nursing and allied health staff who provide services at one of Children's locations are eligible.
-Excludes those with regular faculty appointments or who are employed by Emory Projects must have an impact on enhanced patient care, priority is given to projects that will provide evidence to change practice.
-Must be willing to present findings by request.
+Must provide agency and proposed date they will submit for extramural funding an extramural agency \$25,000 of total award may be directed to investigator salary Center Pilot Grants Varies by Center 1 year Varies by Center Annual report \$15,000 6-18 months All Children's nursing and allied health staff who provide services at one of Children's Must be willing to present findings by request.
 Fund restricted by donor to support nursing and allied health research at Children's